Erhan-MADE/StepperControl/readme.txt

 	For a more generic stepper motor library please check the Arduino Stepper.h lib.
 	It handles stepper motors with 2/4/5 pins!

 	Includes two example sketches that can be accessed via File > Examples > StepperControl in the Arduino IDE after installation.

+	Contributors

+		* per1234